 But I did find another company that sells a very similar pattern and has free shipping in this link.

 If we were doing a larger area, we could have saved around 60 cents per square foot by buying the 160 square foot bundle.

 Update: After I published this post, a reader shared where you can purchase the same exact ceiling tiles for less than we paid from Home Depot.
 Plus, you get free shipping to your home if you make a $45 purchase.

 I’ve also been told that Menards carries a similar product if you’re lucky enough to have one nearby.

 Each “tile” within the panel is about 6″ X 6″.

 A few things you should know about this product:

-- The white panels are paintable.
+3. The white panels are paintable.
 I’d suggest using a spray primer before painting.
-I also suggest painting them before installation.
+It’ll also be easier to paint them before installation.
 Or you can buy the tiles that look like silver, bronze or copper found in this link (or cheaper from Home Depot here).
 Personally, I love the understated beauty of the white tiles.